lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 - Install the domino-spring plugins on your server
 - Install the ngOauth2AuthCodeFlow endpoints plugins on your server
-- Create a database with a mandatory view and a mandatory form
-- Configure your database
+- Declare the needed spring properties : Add a "Oauth2Params" view that contains a single document with a set of fields whose name correspond to the needed properties.
 - Run...

 # Installing the domino-spring osgi plugins